marcusmcb/ETL-Project/README.md

 ### Contributtions

 Shivam handled the 2018 Citibike data for this project; Marcus did likewise for the 2014 Citibike data.
-Both contributed to final code to push the cleaned data to the MySQL database.
+Both contributed to the final code to push the cleaned data to the MySQL database.